ibm-cloud-docs/power-iaas/creating-network-install-server.md

 [On Cloud]{: tag-blue}

 Before you can install or upgrade an IBM i system through the network, you must set up a network installation server.
 The network installation server contains images of the IBM i operating system, its internal code as well as licensed programs and PTFs.
-To share virtual optical images through a network, the network installation server must meet the following requirements:
+To share virtual optical images through a network, the network installation server must meet the following requirements documented in the subsequent sections.

+To learn more about the options available to perform IBM i operating system upgrades, see [Performing IBM i Upgrades on Power Virtual Servers](https://www.ibm.com/support/pages/performing-ibm-i-upgrades-power-virtual-servers){: external}.

 ## Configuration
 {: #ibmi-nw-server-config}